 Since then, the AA serenity prayer has played a huge part in Alcoholics Anonymous’ history and legacy.

 The AA serenity prayer reads:

-This is also a much longer version of the full prayer, which is at least 3 to 4 times as long.
+This is also a much longer version of the full prayer, which is 3 to 4 times longer.